 You never have to put your privacy or security at risk

-There's a lot more to it, and by the end of this documentation, you'll see why a free and open web demands a platform like Skynet.
+There's a lot more to it, and by the end of this documentation, you'll see why a free and open decentralized web demands a platform like Skynet.

 Skynet itself is open-source software, meaning it's free to take and use for anyone.
 This site is operated by Skynet Labs, the primary team behind the technology.
 Skynet is built on top of the Sia blockchain network, which is also open-source and guided by the Sia Foundation.

 Not finding the answers you want?
 Check out these additional support resources.

 The Skynet server on Discord is a great place to find friendly help from the community and our team.
 Come say hello and ask a question!

 We've got videos showing Skynet apps, developer workshops, and more on our YouTube channel.